 November may be last call for some species at the pier for a few months so don’t miss out on the action.

-It’s one of my favorite months to fish as the weather is cooling and the fish are actively gorging themselves in preparation for winter.
+It’s one of my favorite months to fish as the weather is cooling and the fish are typically pretty active.

 The large flat to the north of the pier should continue to be productive for both redfish and trout.

 That spot is growing in popularity so we ask that fishermen share the space and follow the pier rules that limit rod usage to 2 rods at a time.